GrahamSH-LLK/Driving-School/docs/Class 3.md

 ## Parking Brake

 Drivers are required by law to fully engage the parking brake every time the vehicle is parked.
+The parking brake is mean to ensure the vehicle will remain motionless when parked.

+Some parking brakes are now electronic, and can be engaged by pressing a button.
+Others are still mechanical, and require pulling a lever or pushing a pedal.

+See your owner's manual for details on how to engage the parking brake in your vehicle.